audeering/audonnx/docs/usage.rst

 -------------------------

-Define a model that takes as input the raw audio in addition to the spectrogram and provides two more output nodes - the output from the hidden layer and a confidence value.
+Define a model that takes as input the raw audio in addition to the features and provides two more output nodes - the output from the hidden layer and a confidence value.